 If you would like more information and biographies of our strings department staff, please visit our Tutorial Staff section.

 Each student in Years 1-3 is allocated 30 First Study hours, 2.5 Duo Coaching hours with a designated member of staff and five self-allocated hours where students may choose from a variety of First Study related options.
+In addition, every student plays in masterclasses, weekly performance classes with our world class staff pianists and receives specialised orchestral excerpt classes and training.
+As part of the curriculum all strings students collaborate with composers, learn to write their own cadenzas, and also submit a multi-disciplinary video in BMus year 3.

 All Year 4 students are allocated 35 First Study hours with Duo Coaching built into this figure.